RobTillaart/LC7822/README.md

 This library is to use the LC7821/22/23 with an Arduino.

 The LC782X series are typical used in audio applications as every switch is implemented twice a.k.a. stereo.
+However other applications that uses 2 synchronized channels are very well possible.

 The library allows to set the switches individually or set all switches in one call.